larscom/gitlab-ci-dashboard/README.md

 ## 🚀 Highlights

-- View Gitlab CI pipeline statuses
+- Global overview of all pipelines and their status in Gitlab
   - More functionality, like a global overview of schedules will be added later
 - Communication to the Gitlab API happens server side
   - Only 1 `read only` token is needed to serve a whole team